-The grade of 'I' is awarded to a student who has maintained satisfactory performance in a course but was unable to complete a major portion of coursework (e.g., research paper or final exam).
-It is the responsibility of the student to bring pertinent information to the faculty member to justify the reason for the missing work and to reach an agreement on the means by which the remaining course requirements will be satisfied.
+has maintained satisfactory performance in a course but was unable to complete a major portion of coursework (e.g., research the grade to the earned grade when and of the student to bring pertinent information to the faculty member to justify the reason for the missing work and to reach an agreement on the means by will be satisfied.
 The student and faculty member must agree, in writing, on the work to be completed and the time frame allowed for completion of the work (not to exceed the last day of the following academic semester).
 The student is then responsible for fulfilling the remaining course requirements within the agreed upon time frame.
 Failure of the student to complete work within the specific time limit will result in an 'F' being recorded as the final grade.
 A student qualifies for an incomplete grade only if: